A New Paradigm For The Mall REIT Sector

 Operationally, it is our preliminary sense that “A” Malls might see an slightly acceleration in same-store NOI due to lower store closure volumes in 2018 which, in concert with an activist campaigns could sustain interest in mall REITs.”

-Donnelly adds,
+Donnelly adds:

 “It is our view GGP will ultimately agree to a sale (in the range of $25.00-26.50/sh) and the aforementioned activist campaigns will continue into early-2018.
 We do not believe Simon (SPG) has interest in GGP but we suspect SPG might revisit its previous interest in Macerich (MAC) in the right circumstances.
 David Simon (CEO of Simon) made it clear he has had no contact or involvement in any of these situations.”

-According to Mary Diduch, reporter for National Real Estate Investor,
+According to Mary Diduch, reporter for National Real Estate Investor:

 “The move (GGP) represents the rare giant mall trade offer in recent memory and could re-price a sector challenged by the rise of e-commerce.”